cmse822/project-1-team1/roofline/roofline_writeup.md

 | Stencil   | 0.50                            | Comp | Comp | Comp |
 | 3-D FF    | 1.64                            | Comp | Comp | Comp |

+For the `SpMV` kernel, performance is compute bound for the L1 cache, and memory bound for the L2 cache and DRAM.
+Storage of the amtrix should be optimized so that all of the matrix elements that are needed for the next steps of the computation are stored in L1 cache.
+Storing elements in L2 cache is perferable to DRAM in this case.

 3. Below are the performances predicted for the kernels in the warmup exercise.

 | Kernel | Operational intensity (FLOPs/byte) | AMD performance (GFLOPs/s) | Intel performance (GFLOPs/s) |